 Eligibility criteria for the Disability Tax Credit

-There are different ways for which a person can be eligible for the disability tax credit (DTC).
+There are different ways in which a person can be eligible for the disability tax credit (DTC).
 In all cases, the impairment must be prolonged.
 Also, the person must meet one of the following criteria:

 - is blind